Expanding Healthcare’s Reach via Telehealth—and Federal Funding

 - mHealth (mobile health) applications

 A prime consideration for planning the implementation of telehealth technologies should be network performance.
 The best way to ensure a network is up to the task?
-By partnering with a telecommunications provider that can consistently and securely provide broadband connectivity to support voice, video, Internet and wide area networks (WAN)—which is critical to both performance and compliance.
+By partnering with a telecommunications provider that can consistently and securely provide broadband connectivity to support voice, video, Fiber Internet and wide area networks (WAN)—which is critical to both performance and compliance.
 In particular, healthcare providers need high bandwidth and availability, as well as minimal latency to deliver telehealth services to their rural populations.

 As the number of hospitals and clinics serving larger, disparate communities over long distances increases, so does an urgent need to upgrade and expand their networks to support telehealth services.
 The federal government recognized this need, and in 2006, the Federal Communications Commission introduced the inclusion of broadband network subsidy into the existing Rural Healthcare Program managed by the Universal Service Administrative Company (USAC).

 In 2012, USAC launched the Healthcare Connect Fund to support the build-out of broadband networks for eligible healthcare providers.
 The fund provides up to $400 million annually to eligible healthcare-related entities, including public or nonprofit hospitals; rural health clinics; community health centers; health centers serving migrants; community mental health centers; local health departments or agencies; post-secondary educational institutions, teaching hospitals and medical schools; and consortia made up of individually eligible entities.
 Non-rural healthcare providers may be eligible for program funding if they participate in a consortium where the majority of members are rural.